 - The asm code looks like is the constraint.

-This simple strategy can find three one-gadgets in glibc-2.19 and glibc-2.23, listed as following:
+This simple strategy can find three one-gadgets in glibc-2.19 and glibc-2.23, listed as follows:

 These gadgets are useful since their constraints are only certain value on stack to be zero.

-While this simple strategy totally fails in 32bit libc.
+While this simple strategy totally fails in a 32-bit libc.

-Let's see what a potential one-gadget in 32bit libc looks like:
+Let's see what a potential one-gadget in a 32-bit libc looks like:

-- Calling convention: In 32bit, arguments are on stack, while 64bit uses registers.
+- Calling convention: In 32-bit, arguments are on the stack, while 64-bit uses registers.

-In 64bit libc, it uses the related offset of rip to access data segment.
-While in 32bit libc, there's assembly code looks like:
+Data access method64-bit libc uses the related offset of rip to access data segment.
+While in a 32-bit libc, there's assembly code looks like: